 A.ANTI-DISCRIMINATION LAWS IN RI: Employment, Housing & Public Accommodations

-Rhode Island law prohibits discrimination against a person on the basis of gender identity or expression in employment, housing, credit, and public accommodations.
-Therefore, most employers, government or private, cannot refuse to hire or give unequal compensation to a person solely because of their perceived gender identity or conformity.
+employment, housing, credit, and public accommodations.
+Therefore, most employers, government or private, cannot refuse to hire or give unequal compensation to a person solely because of their perceived gender identity or expression.
 Nor can most landlords refuse to rent, or charge different rent, to a person based on their gender identity or expression.
 A place of “public accommodation” is any place that is open to the public, including stores, restaurants, hotels, hospitals, retail stores, etc. They are not permitted to refuse, withhold, or deny a person services because of a person’s perceived or actual gender identity or expression.
 The Rhode Island Commission for Human Rights is the state agency tasked with investigating complaints about this type of discrimination, and taking legal action when necessary.

 ANTI-DISCRIMINATION LAWS IN RI: At School

 A.ANTI-DISCRIMINATION LAWS IN RI: At School

 Discrimination against students on the basis of their gender identity is illegal under federal and state laws.
 Schools cannot ignore or discount harassment you receive because of your gender identity or expression; they have a legal responsibility to respond to such claims.
 Additionally, all RI public school districts are required to have specific policies in place to protect the rights of transgender and nonbinary students.
 In particular, the policies must be consistent with state and national best practices, and address, at a minimum, such issues as: confidentiality and privacy, discipline and exclusion, staff training, access to school facilities, participation in school programs, dress codes, and official school records and use of preferred names and pronouns.